CSA launch T20 Global League this year

-The first ever edition of the South African T20 League 2017 will be held between November 4 and December 16, 2017.
+The first ever edition of the South African T20 Global League was launched by Cricket South Africa on May 31.
+The T20 Global League and its logo was unveiled in South Africa in a glittering ceremony.
+It will be held between November 4 and December 16, 2017.
 The format and the schedule of the tournament will be announced soon and you can read all about it here.

 One of the reasons that South Africa has decided to instigate a new league on the lines of some of the other T20 tournaments around the world is to prevent South African players from deciding to take up a Kolpak-like deal and playing for overseas teams.